szha/gluon-crash-course/nn.md

 net
 ```

-The usage of `LeNet` is simliar to `nn.Dense`.
+The usage of `LeNet` is similar to `nn.Dense`.
 In fact, `nn.Dense` is a subclass of `nn.Block` as well.
 The following codes show how to create an instance, initialize the weights and run the forward method.

 ```{.python .input  n=8}
 net.initialize()